saecki/live-rename.nvim/README.md

     -- Try to infer patterns from the initial `textDocument/rename` request -- and use these to show hopefully better edit previews. use_patterns = true,
+    -- The register which is used to temporarily record a macro into.
+This -- macro can then be executed on other symbols using the `macrorepeat` -- rename option.
+    scratch_register = "l",
     keys = {
         submit = {
             { "n", "<cr>" },